- Slocumb Galleries

 The studio areas are well equipped with an array of tools and larger equipment; please see each area's page for a list of current tools and equipment.
 The department houses 2 Mac labs for use by Art and Design students, as well as several Smart classrooms.
 Digital cameras are available for check out by registered art students; students may also use a variety of large format digital printers and scanners.

 Studio Space for Students

 The department offers individual studio space to some advanced students and to all graduate students.
-We have space for graduate students on campus as well as at Valleybrook Farm, the new ETSU research facility.
+We have space for graduate students on campus as well as Valleybrook Farm, the ETSU research facility.

-Accreditation and Affiliation The Department of Art and Design is accredited by NASAD, The National Association of Schools of Art and Design and is a member of CAA, the College Art Association; SECAC, Southeastern College Art Conference; ISC, the International Sculpture Center, and is a consortium member of SACI, Studio Art Centers International, based in Florence, Italy.
+The Department of Art and Design is accredited by NASAD, The National Association of Schools of Art and Design.
+The department is also a member of CAA, the College Art Association; SECAC, Southeastern College Art Conference; ISC, the International Sculpture Center, and is a consortium member of SACI, Studio Art Centers International, based in Florence, Italy.